The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 | Grzegorz Lato | 10 | Poland |

-Check the Marathonbet Sportsbook for the latest outright odds on the World Cup, as well as match betting on all the qualifying matches.
+Check the Marathonbet Sportsbook for the latest outright odds on the FIFA 2026 World Cup, as well as the group stage match betting.

 You’ll discover a range of predictions and guides on some of the top sporting events in the Sports Betting Predictions section of the blog.